-Navigating life during a global pandemic has shined a brighter light on the connection between mental and physical health.
-Key insights from a recent behavioral health study conducted by Wellmark Blue Cross and Blue Shield reaffirmed that access to behavioral health care when and where it is needed is an issue, particularly in the more rural areas of the Midwest.
+Navigating everyday life continues to shine a brighter light on the connection between mental and physical health.
+Key insights from a 2021 behavioral health study conducted by Wellmark Blue Cross and Blue Shield reaffirmed that access to behavioral health care when and where it is needed is an issue, particularly in the more rural areas of the Midwest.
 The study also found that employers are looking for solutions to address increasing trends in behavioral health-related claims.

 Are behavioral health and mental health the same?

-The terms are often used interchangeably, but behavioral health External Link is an over-arching term that includes mental health.
+The terms are often used interchangeably, but behavioral health is considered a subset of mental health.

 Employees living with a mental health challenge may have mood swings, present an inability to perform simple or daily tasks, have little or no energy, or may begin pulling away from people or activities they previously enjoyed.
 In Wellmark's survey, productivity and morale issues were cited as the most common occurrences, as well as employee burnout, presenteeism and even a surge in divorce rates.